yqshao/tame/docs/contributing.md

  can be found at [Github Project](https://github.com/orgs/teoroo-cmc/projects/2).
-If you would like to request or implement new features, you are suggested to open an issue to discuss it or contact the core developer (Yunqi Shao, yunqi.shao@kemi.uu.se).
+If you would like to request or implement new features, you are suggested to open an issue to discuss it or contact the core developer (Yunqi Shao).
 Below are some resources if you would like to help with the development of TAME.

 **Code of conduct**: be respectful to each other.